Ybarvaliya/Book_Management_App/README.md

 # CRUD-MERN-App
 * It is MERN Stack App in which MongoDB, Express Js, React Js, Node Js is used.
+* other things used: Tailwind CSS, axios, react-router-dom.
 * It is a CRUD App so In the app you can do Create, Read, Update and Delete operations. <br>
 All Operations are done in Database.
 * It is a Simple Book Managment App